 We travelled by train from Copenhagen to Stockholm which took around five hours and cost $50 (AUD) each.
 We booked our tickets through GoEuro and I believe the further you book in advance the cheaper the fare!
 I find train travel to be one of the most relaxing ways to travel as you can sit back in comfort and watch the world pass by.

 The train was clean, comfortable, warm and there was plenty of room to store our suitcases as well as backpacks and coats.
 We purchased food from the train station before we boarded the train and I’m glad we did as the food looked fairly average, although the hot chocolate was good and reasonably priced.
 In addition, the train had free Wi-Fi which worked perfectly the whole journey!
-We would definitely recommend travelling on the train system in Scandinavia and when we return, I can guarantee we will be doing a lot more train travel through this beautiful part of the world!
+We would definitely recommend travelling on the train system in Scandinavia.

 Our train arrived at 6pm and it was less than a ten minute walk from the train station to Lady Hamilton Hotel, our hotel for the evening!
 We wanted a hotel that was located within Gamla Stan and for $230 (AUD) including breakfast, the hotel ticked all our boxes.
 It was a charming boutique hotel full of antiques from all around the world and centrally located to explore the main tourist areas of Stockholm.